prairie-guy/emacs_dotfile/README.md

 # emacs_dotfile

-My personal emacs configuration, installed to coexist with multiple emacs configurations, in my case live-emacs
+My personal emacs configuration, tuned for my needs.
+One of which is to be able to use multiple emacs configurations.
+On such alternative is 'emacs-live', which I want to be able to isolate from my main emacs configuration.

 ### To use this as the default emacs init file:
 * git clone https://github.com/prairie-guy/emacs_dotfile.git .emacs.d